sanderboer/typst-pagemaker/README.md

 - `:AREA:` always addresses the total grid (including margin tracks); there is no `:COORDS:` directive.

 ### Element Properties

+#### Ignore Semantics
+- `:IGNORE: true` on a page (level 1) removes the entire page from the IR; following sections under that page are also ignored until the next page.
+- `:IGNORE: true` on a section (level ≥2) removes that section and its entire subtree.
+- If `:TYPE:` is omitted or explicitly set to `none`, the element itself is omitted from the IR but its children are still parsed/emitted if they declare a valid `:TYPE:`.

 #### Validation Rules
 The `validate` subcommand parses Org -> IR, then enforces structural rules.